oldsj/edgerouter-automation/README.md

 client_ip_pool_start and stop covers the range of IP addresses that will be handed out to clients.

 ## Running
+Connect the EdgeRouter port eth0 to a port on your PC statically configured with an IP like 192.168.1.10/24

+Make sure your PC isn't connected to any other 192.168.1.0/24 network.

+If you run base_role and chose to configure a subnet and management IP other than default, you will need to update your PC's network adapter settings.

+Once the script has run, be sure to reboot the router if this is the first run to load the new firmware and enable hardware offloading.

 ### Linux / macOS / WSL
 ```bash
 cd edgerouter-automation